araobp/virtual-showroom/README.md

 https://github.com/user-attachments/assets/a55178b7-909f-4702-ad78-8f9438cf234d

+Althugh the video shows Japanese chat, ChatGPT is multilingual.

 ## Reference Showroom

 I visited NISSAN GALLERY at [Nissan global headquarters](https://maps.app.goo.gl/Z5GTQqjRTFXAtd3D8) in Yokohama in May 2024.
 This was for a driving experience in harsh environments.